keycloak/keycloak-quickstarts/app-profile-jee/README.md

 * Base URL: /app-profile-jee/
 * Admin URL: /app-profile-jee/

-Then, build the WAR with Maven and install as per the Adapter configuration for your server as described in the Keycloak documentation.
+Then, build the WAR with Maven and install as per the Adapter configuration for your server as described in the RH-SSO documentation.

 System requirements
 -------------------